 OSX already includes virtual desktop support by default and it’s called spaces.

-Supposedly Windows 10 comes with virtual desktop support baked in but I recommend using a tool called Dexpot instead.
-It’s what I use.
+Windows 10 comes with virtual desktop support baked in but I recommend using a tool called Dexpot instead.
+It has much better hotkey support.

 It works flawlessly, it’s very customizable and is extremely light weight.
 It even works well with dual monitors.
 Triple win.

 There’s a lot of different distributions of Linux.
 If you’re using Ubuntu or xubuntu, they are called workspaces.

 I’d really like to hear how virtual desktops save you time, and what you’re using them for.
 Let me know in the comments below.